Tender BBQ Baby Back Ribs in the Oven Fast and Fuss-Free

 - Hot Sauce: Adds heat and tang.

-- Lemon or Lime Juice: Brightens up the flavors.
+- Lemon, Lime or Orange Juice: Brightens up the flavors.

 - Berry Jam: A surprising addition that works well with BBQ sauce.

 - Prepare the Dry Rub: Combine all dry rub ingredients in a small bowl and set aside.
-This homemade dry rub will infuse the ribs with a delicious spice mix.
+Or, use one of the pre-made rib rubs.

 - Prep the Ribs: Check for the thin membrane on the back of the ribs, known as the silver skin.
-Remove it by pulling up a corner of the membrane with a knife and pulling it off the ribs.
+If it is still intact, remove it by pulling up a corner of the membrane with a knife and pulling it off the ribs.
 Pat the ribs dry with a paper towel.
-Optionally, cut the rack of ribs into 4 sections for easier handling.
-Season with kosher salt and the dry rub.
+Cut the rack of ribs into 3 to 4 rib sections.
+Season generously with kosher salt and the dry rub.

 - Create a tent-style foil packet over the ribs.
 See the diagram below as an example.

-- Bake the Ribs: Bake at 350°F. Once done, slather with your favorite BBQ sauce and return to the oven.
+- Bake the Ribs: Bake at 350°F for 1-1/2 to 2 hours.
 Ribs are ready when they reach a minimum internal temperature of 180°F to 195°F. The meat should pull away from the bone with some resistance.
-If it falls off easily, they are overcooked.
+Once done, slather with your favorite BBQ sauce and return to the oven.
+Cook until the sauce caramelizes, about 20 minutes more.

 Get more detailed instructions for How To Make a Foil Packet.